lucas-moschen/synthetic-data-construction/README.md

 ### Reproducing the synthetic data sets of the thesis:

-The synthetic data sets generated for my doctoral reserach can be reproduced with
+The synthetic data sets generated for my doctoral research can be reproduced with

 ```bash
 python3 main_reproduction.py number_dwellings number_households